ibm-cloud-docs/vpc/vpn-onprem-firepower-policy-based.md

    ![Deploy Changes](images/vpn-pending-changes2.png){: caption="Deploy Changes" caption-side="bottom"}

-1. To verify that the IPSec VPN is working, run the `show crypto ikev2 sa` command from the CLI console, and make sure that hosts from both subnets can reach one another.
+1. To verify that the IPsec VPN is working, run the `show crypto ikev2 sa` command from the CLI console, and make sure that hosts from both subnets can reach one another.

    ![CLI command](images/vpn-cli-console-policy.png){: caption="CLI command" caption-side="bottom"}